estraight99/CS400-aTeam/README.md

 ## How to use this program
 ### Run the program
 Double click on ```executable.jar```

+If it does not work, open the terminal in the game's folder and use the command ```java -jar executable.jar```

 ### Reset the program
 Compile and run ```MapGenerator.java```.
 This map generator will reset the map of the game.
 To reset the information of the user, use the Special Features in the program.